DaveY61/flask-mod-template/README.md

    - Go to the "User Setup" page
    - Assign the appropriate role to each user

-7. The changes will take effect immediately for GUI settings and role assignments.
-For module enabling/disabling, you'll need to restart the application for the changes to take effect.
+7. The changes will take effect immediately for GUI settings, role assignments, and module enabling/disabling.
+No application restart is required.

 ## Role-Based Access Control